A Quiet Place (2018)

 However, most doomsday films leave us with a glimmer of hope.
 Humans, for all their faults, persevere and create new institutions.
 In The Terminator (1984), the killer android is destroyed, ensuring a future resistance leader will be born.
 A cataclysm wipes out billions in 2012 (2009), but the ones left alive set sail for Africa to start anew.
 And a tyrannical despot is vanquished in Mad Max: Fury Road (2015), potentially allowing for a more just and compassionate future.

 Belonging to this latest batch are two recent horror movies in which lethal creatures overrun the world, and the few that survive do so by taking advantage of their enemy’s weakness.
 In the case of A Quiet Place, the antagonists are extraterrestrials with a keen sense of hearing; the only way not to be eaten is to be silent.
-The Abbot family, led by father Lee (John Krasinsky, in his directorial debut) and mother Evelyn (Emily Blunt), lead a tranquil existence in an isolated farm.
+The Abbot family, led by father Lee (John Krasinsky, who also co-wrote and directed) and mother Evelyn (Emily Blunt), lead a tranquil existence in an isolated farm.
 But as the movie opens, they lose their four-year-old son to one of the aliens.
 Cut to one year later, and we see Evelyn is pregnant and about to give birth to a new child.
 Yeah, because one of the things responsible parents do in a world where monsters attack anything that makes noise is have a fucking baby.

 I almost turned A Quiet Place off at that point, but I kept on going and found it to be a pretty nifty little thriller all the same.
 The scary moments are well choreographed, acting uniformly good, and special effects solid.
 It’s not a deep movie by any stretch of the imagination, but as high-concept flicks go, not bad at all.
 Ironically, I would probably like it more if it were a little quieter.